 Teaching in the Czech Republic's public schools is conducted entirely in the Czech language, with either English or German taught as a second language.
-Some expat parents are discouraged by this but there are advantages to expat children being taught in Czech, the biggest of which is that it's a good way for them to learn the language and subsequently assimilate into the culture more easily, which is especially important for expats planning a long stay in the country.
+Some expat parents are discouraged by this but there are advantages to expat children being taught in Czech, the biggest of which is that it's a good way for them to learn the language and subsequently assimilate into the culture more easily.
+This is especially important for expats planning a long stay in the country.
 Some schools take difficulties with the language into account when assessing students in subjects such as Czech language and literature.

-It is always a good idea for parents to visit schools of interest before enrolling their children.
+It's always a good idea for parents to visit schools of interest before enrolling their children.
 This can be done at official open days or may be arranged by request.
 Conditions in public schools may vary widely, and some are more amenable to and equipped for having foreign students than others.